rohin-nayar/rohin-nayar.github.io/docs/experience.markdown

   <li>Used Kafka to develop a real-time event-driven application to produce and consume streams of data.
 Adopted replication and partition methods to decouple system dependencies, allowing for a fault-tolerant platform design; this enabled a high volume of users to use the UI to view data without perceptible lag or performance compromise.</li>
   <li>Used bash scripting and JFrog to automate user repository installation.
 This streamlined the onboarding process for new contributors.</li>
   <li>Rapid prototyped a robotic manipulator end effector for proof-of-concept demonstration using 3D printing.
 Reduced design development time by 2 months, enabling the project to move onto the testing phase.</li>
+  <li>Allocated several projects with an intense workload and delivered to meet production line schedules and meetings with external clients including proviing executive summary presentations to European Space Agency on the enigneering project work.</li>
 </ul>

 <div>